List of Disneyland attractions

 Disneyland is a theme park, conceived by Walt Disney, within the Disneyland Resort in Anaheim, California.
 As of June 2023, Disneyland has 52 attractions with 49 rides (The term "attractions" is used by Disney as a catch-all term for rides, shows, and exhibits.)

 Below is an incomplete list of the current attractions found in Disneyland, arranged by "land".
-These are only attractions from the Disneyland Park itself, not from Disney California Adventure Park, or other parts of the Disneyland Resort.
+These are only attractions from the Disneyland Park itself, not from Disney California Adventure, or other parts of the Disneyland Resort.
 Character meets and greets are not listed in this article.